thejimmyg/gateway-lite/AWS.md

 export INSTANCE_ID=`aws ec2 run-instances --image-id ami-09f0b8b3e41191524 --security-group-ids "${GROUP_ID}" --count 1 --instance-type t2.micro --key-name devenv-key --query 'Instances[0].InstanceId' --output text`
 echo "Your instance ID is ${INSTANCE_ID}."

+# EC2_PUBLIC_IP set next is a public, static IP you will always be able to use to access your instance (even after restarts) but it will be lost if you terminate the instance
 export EC2_PUBLIC_IP=`aws ec2 describe-instances --instance-ids "$INSTANCE_ID" --query 'Reservations[0].Instances[0].PublicIpAddress' --output=text`
 echo "Your instance is will be online at ${EC2_PUBLIC_IP} in a minute or two."
 ```

+Now set up your DNS A records.
+Make it so that www.${DOMAIN} and ${DOMAIN} both have `A` records pointing to ${EC2_PUBLIC_IP}.

+If you've recently used the domain, you may need to wait until its expiry time for the internet to notice the change.

+XXX Add instructions for this.

 You can now log in with:

 ```
 ssh -i devenv-key.pem ubuntu@$EC2_PUBLIC_IP
 ```

+**NOTE: The `ubuntu` user you signed in with above has `sudo` access without a password.**

 You may have to run this if you get a warning: